With increasingly frequent pee tests being carried out at places of

 Where do I startâ€¦mainly the following issues arise:

-- Externally, the normal temperature of skin is about 33 Â°C or 91 Â°F and so simply strapping a bag of urine to your stomach or other area, or trying to make urine stay warm between your legs
+Externally, the normal temperature of skin is about 33 Â°C or 91 Â°F and so simply strapping a pill bottle or bag of urine to your stomach, in your bra, down your pants or other area, or trying to make urine stay warm between your legs

-- Internally â€“ Well, Iâ€™ll leave you to imagine where youâ€™d place the sample, but there are obvious issues of comfort, ease of use and hygiene here.
+Does fake urine stay warm inside your body?
+Internally â€“ well, Iâ€™ll leave you to imagine where youâ€™d place the sample, but there are obvious issues of comfort, ease of use and hygiene here.

 Using a microwave oven for heating your sample